PREGNANCY + NEW MOM GUIDE

 ARTICLES FOR NEW MOMS

 Making mom friends is intimidating.
 And hard.
 And often outside our comfort zone.
-But we all need friends through this journey of motherhood, so we are here to help with list of local places where moms congregate and your newest mom friend might be waiting.
+But we all need friends through this journey of motherhood!
+We are here to help with list of local places where moms congregate and your newest mom friend might be waiting.

 For a full list of Pregnancy, Childbirth & New Mom Resources, click the links below to visit our Directory: